garrettr/so.what.social/README.md

     Depends on original resource type, will have to build a URL (see earlier URL work in feedeater, esp. for Twitter).
 4. Better error handling.
+    Error - sometimes YQL returns null.
+This crashes the immediate function, FINISHED++ is never called.
+    There's a better way.
 5. The building of the <li> text (POST_ARRAY[COUNT][0]) is awkward and repetitive.
 Better way?

 ## Notes about backend technology